fbpx

 There is no evidence that the risk of cancer decreases following a sugar-free diet.
 But on the contrary, sugar in cancer patients especially triggers inflammation in the body, which may worsen the body’s terrain.

 This is particularly important for patients with cancer, as some treatments can contribute to weight loss and put the body under tremendous stress.
-But inadequate dietary nutrition from restrictive diets could also hamper recovery.
+However inadequate dietary nutrition from restrictive diets could also hamper recovery.

 That is because there is an indirect connection between the risk of cancer and sugar.
 Eating lots of sugar over time can lead to weight gain, and reduces the action of white blood cells in the body to engulf bacteria, thereby supporting the growth of harmful bacteria.
-And it also increases the risk of different types of cancer.
+It also increases the risk of different types of cancer.
 Several side effects of cancer treatments can also worsen in case the blood sugar levels rise above a prescribed limit.
 Most cancer treatments like Chemotherapy are hormonal therapies, and an unregulated intake of sugar can pose harmful effects on the hormones and enzymes in our body during Chemotherapy sessions, causing side effects.

-We’re mainly concerned with added sugar when it comes to weight gain, not sugar that is naturally found in foods such as fruits and milk or balanced starchy foods such as whole grains and pulses.
-One of the easiest ways to reduce your added sugar is to reduce sugar beverages, which is the largest sugar source in the diet.
+We're mainly concerned with added sugar when it comes to weight gain, not sugar that is naturally found in foods such as fruits and milk or balanced starchy foods such as whole grains and pulses.
+One of the easiest ways to reduce your added sugar is to reduce sugar beverages, which are the largest sugar source in the diet.

 Some sugary drinks, such as fizzy drinks and energy drinks, in one serving alone, can have more than the recommended daily maximum amount of added sugar.
 And while those extra calories promote weight gain, they do not provide any other nutritional benefits.

 In the final words, the Cancer and Suger story is a complex one.
 On the one hand, sugar does not itself cause cancer, and there is no way (at the moment) of specifically starving glucose cancer cells without also harming healthy cells.
-But taking too much added sugar promotes weight gain, overweight or obesity, and also increases the risk of different types of cancer.
+However taking too much added sugar promotes weight gain, overweight or obesity, and also increases the risk of different types of cancer.